 In a number-obsessed world, even with 40 being the new 30, hitting bigger numbers each year can give pause for many people.
 What if your real age isn’t the number of candles on your birthday cake, but closer to the “You are as young as you feel” motto?

-The age we (usually) tell people is our chronological age – the number on our birth certificate and NRIC.
+The age we (usually) tell people is our chronological age – the number on our birth certificate.
 How old we really are is our biological age, our real age.

 The term RealAge© was popularized in 1999 by Dr Michael Roizen and Dr Mehmet Oz (yep, that Dr Oz…aka Oprah’s Dr Oz) who wrote the “You” book series.
 Around Real Age: Are You as Young as You Can Be? sprouted the whole “new” idea that we can make a dent in our chronological age by living well.